Skip to content

 Back to Blog

-high severity March 04, 2026 · scope unconfirmed
+high severity March 04, 2026 · 4 min read Unverified claim — what this is

 Lincoln Green Brewing Listed by dragonforce Ransomware Group

 On March 4, 2026, the British craft brewer Lincoln Green Brewing Company Ltd. appeared on the leak site of the ransomware group DragonForce.
-The company, known for its core, occasional and special beers sold online and through its pubs, had internal files exfiltrated after a ransomware attack.
+The company, known for its core, occasional and special beers sold online and through its pubs, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone who has ordered from the brewery, joined its mailing list, or supplied goods or services could be affected.

 Public reporting indicates that DragonForce listed Lincoln Green Brewing on its data-leak portal and published samples of stolen internal documents.
 The breach involved internal files exfiltrated during a ransomware incident; no customer database size or precise list of exposed data types has been publicly detailed.
 The listing appeared on the group’s onion site, which is tracked by ransomware-monitoring services such as ransomware.live.
 As of the publication date, there is no confirmed evidence that the brewer paid a ransom or that the files were removed from the leak site.